chillibits/particulate-matter-api/README.md

 An API documentation will be published in the future.
 Please be patient!

-© ChilliBits 2019 - 2020 (Designed and developed by Marc Auberer from 2019 to 2020)
+© ChilliBits 2019 - 2020 (Designed and developed by Marc Auberer)